genotoul-bioinfo/dgenies/src/dgenies/md/doc_formats.md

 *Optional parameters*:

-- `job_id_prefix`: we can set a name prefix to the job.
+- `id_job`: we can set a name prefix to the job.
 A random part will be added at the end.
 If not set, the batch job name will be used as a prefix

 ## Association table